nighto/mapa-pmus/README.md

 # mapa-setrans
-A remix of [Setrans Map](http://www.rio.rj.gov.br/web/pmus/mapa-da-rede-de-transportes), removing all lines and station that have been deactivated, destroyed, or simply not in operation.
+A remix of [Setrans/PMUS Transport Network Map](http://www.rio.rj.gov.br/web/pmus/mapa-da-rede-de-transportes), removing all lines and stations that are under construction or have been deactivated.

 ![Original Setrans map](setrans-map.png)